thehyve/delphyne/docs/transformations.rst

      ...
     FROM @source_schema.<source_table>

-Executing the file is then done by adding the following line to the wrapper's run method.
+Executing the file is then done by adding the following line to a wrapper method.
 Only the filename has to be provided, delphyne will look for the file in the `src/main/sql` folder.

 .. code-block:: python

-    execute_sql_file('my_file.sql')
+        self.execute_sql_file('my_file.sql')

 SQLAlchemy query